Sending email off my (non-mail) server with sSMTP

 apt-get install ssmtp mailutils.

-Send a test mail:
+Sending a test mail-up-

 # ssmtp email@example.com

-You will most likely need to be root for this.
+I needed to be root for this.

 sSMTP will then wait for you to type your message, which needs to be formatted like this: